Submit Your Game

 Q: Do you offer financial assistance for entering the competition?

-A: Independent Games Festival organizers would like to encourage submissions from those making interesting and/or experimental works who, because of the entry fee, might otherwise not enter the content.
-Those creators interested in applying for a waiver of the full ($75) entry fee can submit their game details here.
+A: IGF organizers would like to encourage and engage with submissions from game developers making interesting or experimental works who, because of the fee, might not enter the contest.
+Those creators interested in applying for a waiver of the full $75 general entry fee or $25 student entry fee can submit initial details on their game using this form.
+Entries should be submitted by September 23, 2024.
+If selected, entrants will be given a code to submit their game to IGF 2025.
+Please reach out to IGF Chairperson Shawn Pierre with any questions or concerns.

 Q: How does the IGF judging and jurying process operate?